 Reviving Windows VPS

-First, to bring the Windows VPS server back running, one should check RAM and CPU usage by selecting VPS Windows task manager.
+First, to bring the Windows VPS server back running, one should check RAM and CPU usage by selecting the VPS Windows task manager.
 The option will demonstrate the overall performance of the server – if RAM and CPU usage exceeds 90%, a VPS will fail to perform properly.
-While searching for Windows VPS hosting crash causes, diskspace usage also needs to be checked.
+While searching for Windows VPS hosting crash causes, disk space usage also needs to be checked.
 Again, if the usage exceeds 95%, services will hardly function properly.

-Linux VPS crash down and reviving
+Linux VPS crashes down and revives

 Windows VPS hosting differs from Linux VPS as Linux can be managed by OS or often by command line.
-The first command to help to examine all processes running on the system is “top”: it allows to view memory, CPU usage, buffer size, process PID and much more processes.
-If the load is higher than 10 and the server performance is slow, the further investigation should be carried out.
+The first command to help to examine all processes running on the system is “top”: it allows one to view memory, CPU usage, buffer size, process PID and much more processes.
+If the load is higher than 10 and the server performance is slow, further investigation should be carried out.